openbmc/docs/designs/emmc-storage-design.md

   store the kernel images, but additional work would be required to introduce a new method to select the desired kernel image, because the static layout does not currently have dual image support.

+- Alternative options to provision an LVM image are to build the image from QEMU, this would require booting QEMU as part of the build process to setup the LVM volume and create the image file.

 ## Impacts
 This design would impact the OpenBMC build process and code update